rancher/terraform-provider-rancher2/docs/data-sources/secret_v2.md

 # rancher2\_secret\_v2 Datasource

 Use this data source to retrieve information about a Rancher2 secret v2.
+Secret v2 resource is available at Rancher v2.5.x and above.

 ## Example Usage